herrkraatz/react-unit-testing/README.md

 - enzyme-adapter-react-16
 - redux-mock-store

 `enzyme` and `enzyme-adapter-react-16` are modules of AirBnb and recommended by Facebook.
-They are needed to easier mount your React Components, also enabling to connect your Redux store.
+They are needed to easier mount your React Components, also enabling to connect your Redux Store.

-`redux-mock-store` will be installed to give you the option to use a mock Redux store, independent of your own Redux store.
+`redux-mock-store` will be installed to give you the option to use a mock Redux Store, independent of your own Redux Store.
 This may make sense in some scenarios.

 When done, run the tests: